Panama City Paddle Trails

 Florida Designated Paddle Trails

 The great state of Florida boasts an abundance of water trails for all of your paddling adventures!
-Panama City, part of the Emerald Coast Region of the Florida Paddling Trails Association, is nestled between popular Econfina and Holmes Creek paddling trails.
+Panama City, part of the Emerald Coast Region of the Florida Paddling Trails Association, is nestled between popular Econfina and Holmes Creek paddling trails and the Florida Circumnavigational Saltwater Paddling Trail.
+These trails offer something for everyone with elements for the experienced adventurers and a more relaxed pace for the beginners.

 Econfina Creek